albhilazo/oop-bootcamp-boilerplate/README.md

 1. “As a math student, I want to model the concept of rectangle”
 2. “As a math student, I want to model the concept of rectangle and calculate its perimeter”
 3. “As a math student, I also want to calculate the area of the rectangle”

+## Chance kata steps

+1. “As a math student, I want to calculate the chance of getting a 6 when rolling a dice”